hello-world-from-joshua/Zero-Shot-LLIE/README.md

 4. **Unpaired Datasets**: For unpaired datasets, DICM, MEF, LIME, NPE, and VV, which are not dark and contain negligible noise, uniform global scaling is often sufficient to achieve optimal results.

-5. **Miscellaneous**: The "scaled image" refers to an image uniformly globally scaled such that its average brightness is 120.0.
+5. **Miscellaneous**: The "scaled image" refers to an image adjusted using uniform global scaling to achieve an average brightness of 120.0.
 On average, GDP requires approximately **`19 min/img`** on NVIDIA A10, while our method takes only **`1.4 min/img`** with no additional processes running.
 In addition, GDP output varies on each run as it is not fixed.

 ## :desktop_computer: Setup